raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

-## Control Your Rainbow Circuit
+## Control your rainbow circuit

-When your rainbow is set up, you will need to know how to control how it is lit.
-In this step, you will learn the basics of programming an LED circuit.
+When your rainbow is set up, you can control how it is lit.
+In this step, you will learn how to do this using the basics of programming an LED circuit.

 + To practice controlling your LED, complete the following:

-1) When you press the P key, make the LED turn on for 2 seconds then turn off
+1) When you press the <kbd>P</kbd> key, make the LED turn on for two seconds and then turn off.

 --- hints ---
 --- hint ---
-Look in the `Control`{:class="blockcontrol"} blocks
+Look in the `Control`{:class="blockcontrol"} blocks section.
 --- /hint ---
 --- hint ---
 Use